gramcha/parking-lot/README.md

 In order to get this information quickly lets index the Ticket in memory.
 We will fetch the results for above query from those indexes.
 Indexes will be updated whenever there is a slot allocated or deallocated for a car.

-//TODO : commandline and File read support need to be implemented.
+Commandline and File read support added.